microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

   }
 ]
 {% endhighlight %}
-Or the sort can be any data elements in the records
+The sort can also be any data elements in the records
 {% highlight JSON %}
 "$sort": {
-    "tstamp": -1
+    "data.region": 1
 }
 {% endhighlight %}

 ##### * Group by Defined Data Elements;
-Group by is used when you have multiple returns and need to group the results for certain operations like sum, count, avg, or as example shows, get only the first record.
+Group by is used when you have multiple returns and need to group the results for certain operations like sum, count, avg, or as examples show, get only the first record.
 {% highlight JSON %}
 [
   {